rockomatthews/ai-arbis/README.md

 - `MAX_POSITION` caps total notional per leg; tune based on capital and risk limits.
 - `LATENCY_MS` is used by the simulator; set to your typical round-trip latency for future tuning.
 - Run `REPORT_INITIAL_BALANCE=2000 npm run report` after stopping the bot to see dry-run balances/PnL (defaults to $2k per exchange).
+- Market data is sourced via Binance.US `/api/v3/depth` and OKX `/api/v5/market/books` polling.
+Make sure your API keys have read scopes and the IP is whitelisted.

 # ai-arbis